-Here is a video of Lisa talking at the COPS conference, 25th Oct 2016 – ‘Voices of the Spied On’.
+Here is a video of Lisa talking at the COPS conference, 25th Oct 2016 – ‘Voices of the Spied On’:

-Lisa told her story in an interview with the Guardian.
+November 2015 – Lisa told her story in an interview with the Guardian.

-She gave evidence to the Home Affairs Select Committee in February 2013, alongside Alison and Helen.
-You can read the transcript of their oral evidence here.
-Here are some of the key points she raised about her experiences at the home affairs select committee:
+February 2013 – Lisa gave evidence to the Home Affairs Select Committee, alongside Alison and Helen.
+You can read the full transcript of their oral evidence, and the Committee’s Interim Report can be read in full.

 If you quote any of the above account, for articles, blogs, or academic research, please let us know.
 Please respect that while these words appear in the public domain, they belong to people who have had their private lives profoundly abused.
-Thank you.
+Thank you